martinmoene/ring-span-lite/README.md

 2. Configure CMake to use the compiler of your choice (run `cmake --help` for a list).

-        cmake -G "Visual Studio 10 2010" ..
+        cmake -G "Visual Studio 10 2010" [see 3. below] ..

+3. Optional.
+You can control above configuration through the following options:

+   - `-DRING_SPAN_LITE_COLOURISE_TEST=ON`: use colour for pass, fail, default off

-3. Build the test suite in the Debug configuration (alternatively use Release).
+4. Build the test suite in the Debug configuration (alternatively use Release).

         cmake --build . --config Debug

-4. Run the test suite.
+5. Run the test suite.

         ctest -V -C Debug